Part 2: Crew of the Jago

 "Since Aki isn't coming let's eat now!" she chipped as she started grabbing food and piling it her plate.

 The other two started picking items as well but not nearly as much as Rei.
-I took a few good looking pieces, I had no idea what it was, and took a bite.
+I took a few good looking pieces of… something.
+I had no idea what it was, and took a bite.

 "What's the matter?
 Need something to wash it down?" asked Rei, half her food was already gone from her plate.